reshinto/reshinto.github.io/docs/Technologies/frontend/chromeExtension/readme.md

+# Chrome Extension

-# Send a one time request from a content script or popup script to the background page
+## Send a one time request from a content script or popup script to the background page

-- can be responsed by callback or http request
+### can use response with callback or http request

 ```javascript
 // Content Script or Popup